awsdocs/amazon-cloudfront-developer-guide/doc_source/real-time-logs.md

 To read and analyze your real\-time logs, you build or use a Kinesis Data Streams *consumer*\.
 When you build a consumer for CloudFront real\-time logs, it’s important to know that the fields in every real\-time log record are always delivered in the same order, as listed in the [Fields](#understand-real-time-log-config-fields) section\.
 Make sure that you build your consumer to accommodate this fixed order\.

 For example, consider a real\-time log configuration that includes only these three fields: `time-to-first-byte`, `sc-status`, and `c-country`\.
 In this scenario, the last field, `c-country`, is always field number 3 in every log record\.
-However, if you later add additional fields to the real\-time log configuration, the placement of each field in a record can change\.
+However, if you later add fields to the real\-time log configuration, the placement of each field in a record can change\.

 For example, if you add the fields `sc-bytes` and `time-taken` to the real\-time log configuration, these fields are inserted into each log record according to the order shown in the [Fields](#understand-real-time-log-config-fields) section\.
 The resulting order of all five fields is `time-to-first-byte`, `sc-status`, `sc-bytes`, `time-taken`, and `c-country`\.
 The `c-country` field was originally field number 3, but is now field number 5\.
 Make sure that your consumer application can handle fields that change position in a log record, in case you add fields to your real\-time log configuration\.